hayleyrbrooks/RDACtutorial/README.md

 # RDACtutorial
-resources for very brief RDAC tutorial for MAC lab (May 2021)
+resources for very brief RDAC tutorial for MAC lab meeting (May 2021)